Information Statement* Mission Saver Student Account

 Notice of Withdrawal (NOW) process.

-The requirement to give us at least 31 days’ notice for the 31 Day Mission Saver Account does not apply where the request is to alleviate financial hardship that you are suffering.
-If you are suffering financial hardship, please contact us or view our Hardship Policy for further information.
+The requirement to give us at least 31 days’ notice for the MSSA does not apply where the request is to alleviate financial hardship that you are experiencing.
+If you are experiencing financial hardship, please contact us or view our Hardship Policy for further information.

 Interest rates are published on our website.
 The interest payable on your MSSA is a variable interest rate and is subject to change.

-Accounts held by students up until the age of 18 years will be eligible for a bonus interest rate payable on top of the base interest rate.
-The bonus rate is payable each month where an investment of at least $1 or more is made, and no withdrawals are made during the month.
+Accounts held by youth under the age of 26 years will be eligible for a bonus interest rate payable on top of the base interest rate.

 Interest on the MSSA is calculated daily at the daily percentage rate based on the balance in the MSSA at the end of each day.
 The ‘daily percentage rate’ is the annual interest rate divided by 365.
 Interest is calculated daily and credited monthly to the MSSA.

 We do not charge any fees for your investment in the MSSA unless the account has been classified as dormant.
-Refer to the Dormant Accounts and Unclaimed Monies Policy under Important Information for further information.
+Refer to the Dormant Accounts and Unclaimed Monies Policy for further information.

 You must promptly notify us if you change your name, address, or contact details.
 This enables CDF to continue to contact you in relation to your investment.